Wishing on The Hellmouth

-Shrugging slender shoulders underneath the large blue tabard created a negligible movement that spoke volumes.
+Shrugging slender shoulders underneath the large blue tabard created a negligible movement, which spoke volumes.

-Her nose wrinkled up at thoughts of Guy.
-Saying that he wasn't her favorite person was like saying that the desert had sand in it.
+Her nose wrinkled at thoughts of Guy.
+Saying he wasn't her favorite person was like saying the desert had sand in it.

 "She's still a woman underneath her posturing and scheming.
 Thoughts of a young, handsome knight who slayed the mighty dragon would be enough to send her romantic heart racing, though she loves her husband, red blood still flows in her veins."

-Buffy stood and moved around from behind the desk and started to walk toward the hidden entrance that she had entered.
-She paused before leaving the room, turning back to her friend, staring into his dark eyes.
+Buffy stood and moved around from behind the desk and started to walk toward the hidden entrance she used for these visits.
+She paused and turned back to her friend, staring into his dark eyes.

-She left without a backward glance, knowing that her words weren't the ones that he wanted to hear.
+She left without a backward glance, knowing her words weren't the ones he wanted to hear.
 They were the truth nonetheless.